-The new Title II programs focus on preparing, training, and recruiting high-quality teachers and principals and require states to develop plans with annual measurable objectives that will ensure that all teachers teaching in core academic subjects such as English, reading, language arts, mathematics, science, foreign languages, civics and government, economics, arts, history and geography, are highly qualified.
-Reaching this goal will require reform of traditional teacher training, which is usually conducted in colleges of education, as well as the innovative expansion of alternative routes to teacher licensure.
-It will also require more effective in-service training and professional development for teachers currently in the classroom.
+The new Title II programs focused on preparing, training, and recruiting high-quality teachers and principals and required states to develop plans with annual measurable objectives that will ensure that all teachers teaching in core academic subjects such as English, reading, language arts, mathematics, science, foreign languages, civics and government, economics, arts, history and geography, are highly qualified.

-The purpose of the No Child Left Behind Act of 2001, Title II, Part A, Improving Teacher Quality State Grants, is to increase the academic achievement of all students by helping schools and school districts improve teacher and principal quality and ensure that all teachers are highly qualified.
+The No Child Left Behind Act of 2001, Title II, Part A, Improving Teacher Quality State Grants, were provided to increase the academic achievement of all students by helping schools and school districts improve teacher and principal quality and ensure that all teachers are highly qualified.